GravityPDF/gravity-pdf-documentation/docs/v6/users/core-pdf-fonts.md

 ![The Core Font Installer in action](https://resources.gravitypdf.com/uploads/2021/03/Download-Core-Fonts-.png)

 When the plugin is activated, Gravity PDF will detect if the Core Fonts have been installed and show a prompt if they cannot be found.
 When the prompt is shown, click the `Install Core Fonts` button to begin the installation.
-If you need to reinstall the Core Fonts for any reason, you can initiate the installation from the [Global Settings Tools tab](global-settings.md#tools-tab).
-If any fonts fail to download, the installer will ask if you want to retry the installation.
+If you need to reinstall the Core Fonts for any reason, you can do so from the [Global Settings Tools tab](global-settings.md#tools-tab).
+If any fonts fail to download, the installer will ask if you want to retry.
 Only the failed font downloads will be retried.

 ### via FTP

 [Download the Core Fonts](https://github.com/GravityPDF/mpdf-core-fonts/archive/master.zip), unzip the files and upload to `/wp-content/uploads/PDF_EXTENDED_TEMPLATES/fonts` via your FTP client.
-Note: depending on your internet upload speed, it could take some time.
+Depending on your internet upload speed, it could take some time to complete the upload.

 ### via Trellis / Ansible